 If such a victim of domestic violence meets the requirements, and is able to provide the necessary documentary evidence to prove that the main reason for the breakdown of their relationship was due to domestic violence, they will be granted settlement in the UK.

 Documentary evidence may include a non-molestation order, occupation order or other such evidence.

 What is domestic violence?

 Rights of Women have estimated that domestic violence affects one in four women.
 UK police recorded 464,886 cases of domestic violence in 2017.

-Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm punish or frighten their victim.
+Coercive behaviour is an act or a pattern of acts of assault, threats, humiliation and intimidation, or other abuse that is used to harm punish or frighten the victim.
 There is no difference between psychological abuse and physical abuse when it comes to assessing if a person is a victim of domestic violence.
 In the domestic violence context family members include mother, father, son, daughter, brother, sister and grandparent.
 The legal definition of injury is any harm done to a person by acts or omissions of others.

 Who can benefit from the Domestic Violence Rule?